susestudio/studio-help/800_api/000_index.md

 ## RESTful API

-SUSE Studio features a RESTful API over HTTP, which can be used to clone appliances, upload files, trigger and monitor builds, and more.
+SUSE Studio features a RESTful API over HTTPS, which can be used to clone appliances, upload files, trigger and monitor builds, and more.
 See the SUSE [Studio API documentation][studio-api] for more details.